ag-sanjjeev/CSS-Notes/docs/text-styling.md

 ## &#9873; Text Styling
 The various method of styling a text element via CSS.

-*There are popular 6 popular text styling in CSS.*
+*There are 6 popular text styling in CSS.*

 ### &#9780; Overview:
 1. [Font families](#-font-families)